nickmccally/amida-messaging-microservice/docs/src/messages.md

 + Parameters
     + messageId (integer, required) - unique ID of the message being replied to(url)
     + to ([string], required) - an array of strings with each string corresponding to a recipient username
-    + from (string, optional) - sender's username
+    + from (string, required) - sender's username
-    + subject (string, optional) - Subject of the sent message
+    + subject (string, required) - Subject of the sent message
     + message (string, required)

 + Request